 Often, an RO system is used in conjunction with a carbon filter that acts as a back-up, removing residual impurities.
 This method effectively removes lead, chlorine, herbicides, arsenic, pesticides and fluoride.

 As with many solutions, there are pros and cons to weigh out.
 The answer to which one is better has to do with what your specific needs are and what’s in your water.

 The membrane used in reverse osmosis is extremely efficient at removing undesirables from the water, but its design doesn’t discriminate between “good” minerals and “bad” minerals.
 You may be removing some minerals that are to your benefit (i.e. calcium).
 You always have the option of using remineralization to put healthy minerals back in your water.

 Deionization is believed to make water that has real health benefits and is more effective at hydrating.
 It removes toxins but leaves the “healthy” minerals behind.
 One drawback is that this system will require some maintenance over time to clean out the basins so that their electric charges remain potent.

 There are a lot of points to consider when getting the highest quality water possible, from cost to methodology.
 How do you know which is the right solution for your family?
-We can help you at In Deep Plumbing, in Mermaid Waters, Queensland determine that.
-Call us today at 0403 293 137.
+Our Gold Coast Plumbers can help with friendly advice.
+Call us today!